Irish Geneaography

 Much has of course been written on the subject (click any of the book covers for more information.)
 I also found a couple of links to some academic works that examined the history between the Irish and the Scots.

-Out of print document published on the Scottish Archives Network site - see Section 4 in particular for a discussion of Irish immigration into Scotland.
+Out of print document published on the SCRAN website (part of Historic Environment Scotland) - see Section 4 in particular for a discussion of Irish immigration into Scotland.

 “The Irish Famine in a Scottish Perspective 1845-1851” Geraldine Vaughan